weidongxu-microsoft/work-notes/fluent-v2-overview.md

 Classes under `fluent.inner` package is usually type of Azure resource, renamed and relocated to avoid naming conflict (`StorageAccountInner` generated class vs. `StorageAccount` hand-written interface).

-### 3. Generated client from Fluent interface
+### 3. Fluent interface to Generated client

-`StorageManager` wraps a `StorageManagementClient` root client. `StorageAccounts` interface and implmentation wraps a `StorageAccountsClient` client. `StorageAccount` interface and implmentation wraps a `StorageAccountInner` class.
+`StorageManager` wraps a `StorageManagementClient` generated root client. `StorageAccounts` interface and implmentation wraps a `StorageAccountsClient` generated client. `StorageAccount` interface and implmentation wraps a `StorageAccountInner` generated class.

-THerefore, the solution for customer who want to call HTTP request directly is such:
+Therefore, the solution for customer who want to call HTTP request directly can be such:

 ```java
 client.storageAccounts().inner().create(...)